Selling Debt - How Bonds Work

 Inflation during the American Civil War (1861-1865) hit bond investors especially hard.
 Between 1860 and 1866, the dollar lost half or more of its value.
 (Estimation is difficult because of pronounced regional differences.)
 After incurring such large losses of value, bond investors became understandably concerned about lending money again without additional protections.

 It was widely believed that gold would always retain an acceptably constant buying power.
 Corporations used that assumption and began promising to repay their bonds in gold coinage instead of ordinary currency.
 The earliest recorded railroad bond that promised to repay principal and interest in gold was issued in 1865.
-The number of bonds denominated in gold increased steadily until the Panic of 1873 radically dried up investments.
+The number of gold-denominated bonds increased steadily until the Panic of 1873.
+That event radically dried up investments.
 A depression followed (at the time, popularly known as the Great Depression) and ground railroad expansion to a halt.
 Investments gradually recovered and the popularity of gold bonds increased even more.

 Evidence from extant collectible bonds suggest more railroad gold bonds were issued in the 1890s than in any other decade.
 Surviving collectible bonds also suggest a diminishment after 1900, but that observation is not easily confirmable.

 Trucking and another recession in 1920 siphoned off short-haul railroad traffic.
 In response, it appears corporations shortened repayment periods in order to attract more investors.
-The great Wall Street stock market crash in October, 1929 affected the entire planet and drove international gold prices higher than the fixed U.S. gold price.
-The difference in gold prices between the official fixed American price and variable global prices became a monumental problem for corporations.
+The great Wall Street stock market crash of October, 1929 affected the entire planet and drove international gold prices higher than the fixed pricew of gold in the U.S. The difference in gold prices between the official fixed American price and variable global prices became a monumental problem for corporations.

-The number and types of bonds known to collectors suggest that companies had denominated 87% of their railroad bonds in gold between 1890 and October, 1929.
+Based on the numbers and types of bonds known to collectors, it appears that companies had denominated 87% of their railroad bonds in gold between 1890 and October, 1929.
 High international gold prices forced almost all countries to abandon their gold standards between 1930 and the end of 1932.
 At the same time, the U.S. continued to pay its foreign debts in gold at its immovable $20.67 price.
-Financiers could almost hear a giant sucking sound coming from Fort Knox.
+Financiers could almost hear a giant sucking sound as gold poured out of Fort Knox.

-The U.S. government was having huge problems paying all its gold-denominated foreign debt, so think about railroad companies.
-By late 1932 and early 1933, the price of gold and the fluctuating world market had sometimes U.S. prices by 40$, and occasionally even more.
+Once we realize the huge problem the U.S. government was having huge paying its gold-denominated foreign debt, we can see the monumental problem facing corporations like railroad companies.
+By late 1932 and early 1933, the price of gold and the fluctuating world market had sometimes surpassed U.S. prices by 40%.
+Occasionally even more.
 In the face of dwindling U.S. supplies, how many railroads, if any, could have afforded to purchase gold on the open market to repay their bonds in metal?

-On April 5, 1933, Franklin Roosevelt's presidential executive order limited private ownership of gold to $100 as an effort to stymie hoarding of gold coinage.
+On April 5, 1933, Franklin Roosevelt signed a presidential executive order that limited private ownership of gold to $100 as an effort to stymie hoarding of gold coinage.
 Two months later on June 5, 1933, Congress passed a law that abrogated (cancelled) every clause in every U.S. contract that specified repayment in gold.
 In other words, the government outlawed repayment of bonds in gold coinage.

 Ultimately, the U.S. gave into world pressure.
 On January 30, 1934, the U.S. raised its standard price for gold from $20.67 per ounce to $35.
 (See more detailed discussion at Gold bonds and frauds.)